Guide to Aeronautics

 in Relative Velocities Problems, illustrate your understanding of

 You, or you

-and your partner(s), will be evaluated by the accuracy or feasibility
+and your partner(s), will be evaluated on the accuracy or feasibility

 of your answers.

-demonstrate the ability to use and understand information found on the
+demonstrate the abilities to use information found on the World Wide Web